Financial Supervisory Authority (Sweden)

 Financial Supervisory Authority (Finansinspektionen, FI) is the Swedish government agency responsible for financial regulation in Sweden.
 It is responsible for the oversight, regulation and authorisation of financial markets and their participants.
 The agency falls under the Swedish Ministry of Finance and regulates all organisations that provide financial services in Sweden.

+Under European Union policy frameworks, Finansinspektionen is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA), European Insurance and Occupational Pensions Authority (EIOPA), and European Securities and Markets Authority (ESMA).
+It provides the permanent single common representative for Sweden in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+It is also a member of the European Systemic Risk Board (ESRB).